anirban6908/anirban6908.github.io/_pages/research.md

 * Establish causal relationship between different modalities of data - are the ion channels indicative of the genetic signature of the cell and how these channels affect electrophysiological properties e.g., shape of the action potential, Afterhyperpolarization(AHP).

-## Simulate networks of neuron models to probe conputational power, connectivity rules, extracellular signature
+## Simulate networks of neuron models to probe computational power, connectivity rules, and extracellular signature of cell classes
 <img src="/assets/images/300_neurons.png" height="250" width="150" align='left'>

 * Probe computational properties by simulating biophysically realisitic models of neurons and furthermore networks under synapses, resembling real physiological states.
 Can we classify neurons according to their computational bandwidth -  within species across regions, cross species in homologous regions?

-* Examine efficacies of unique structural connectivity properties of specialized cells (**Chanelier**), as seen in the Electron Microscopy (EM) data, by simulating single neuron/networks under equivalent synapse configurations.
+* Examine efficacies of unique structural connectivity properties of specialized cells (**Chandelier**), as seen in the Electron Microscopy (EM) data, by simulating single neuron/networks under equivalent synapse configurations.

 * Use experimental (in-vivo) and simulated extracellular signature of neurons along recording depth to link muti-modal data and furthermore infer cell-types.